Learn how to make wax melts with this simple recipe and tutorial that can be used with both paraffin and soy wax.

 Wax melts are small pieces of scented wax that are heated in an electric wax warmer (sometimes called a wax burner) to release their fragrance.
 They’ve become very popular as an alternative to burning scented candles.

-They’re safer than candles since there’s no open flame, and can be left unattended.
+They’re safer than candles since there’s no open flame, and they can be left unattended.
 They’re also great for apartments and places where candles aren’t allowed.

 How Are Wax Melts Different From Candles?